Joe-FP/VBA_DocAssemblyApp/README.md

 **FOR EMPLOYERS, SEE:**

-- standard modules/modGather.txt -- line 820 -- Private Function fcnGatherFrom(ByRef oDoc As Word.Document) As Variant
+1. standard modules/modGather.txt -- line 820 -- Private Function fcnGatherFrom(ByRef oDoc As Word.Document) As Variant**

+*Description*
 This function accepts a document object, and returns a sorted variant array containing all variable data which has been gathered from the document.
 The challenge here was creating a bespoke sort procedure for the array.
 Variable data should be returned in order of occurence, but header & footer variables should preceed all others.

-- standard modules/modGather.txt -- line 158 -- Public Function fcnInterferringOrAdjactentCC(Optional ByVal lngCCType As Long = 1) As Boolean
+2. standard modules/modGather.txt -- line 158 -- Public Function fcnInterferringOrAdjactentCC(Optional ByVal lngCCType As Long = 1) As Boolean

+*Description*
 This function was a collaberation between myself and Microsoft Word MVP Gregory K. Maxey.
 Essentially, it stops document variables from being added inside, or directly next to other existing variables.
 Interferring variables cause a multitude of issues, and finding a reliable method of detecting interferring variables proved much more challenging that initially thought.

 **App summary:**